wp-plugins/rencontre/readme.txt

 = How to show only the girls in un-logged homepage = There are four categories differentiated by a different class CSS : girl, men, gaygirl and gaymen.
-To see only the heterosexual girls, add in the CSS file of your theme `#widgRenc .rencBox.men,
+To see only the heterosexual girls, add in the CSS file of your theme :
+` #widgRenc .rencBox.men,
  #widgRenc .rencBox.gaygirl,
  #widgRenc .rencBox.gaymen{display:none;}`

 = How to set the plugin multilingual =
 Add little flags in the header of your theme.
 On click, you create cookie with the right language.
 Then, the site changes language (back and front office) :